|

 Gary was need less and less so Gary moved on.
 I thought Gary was

+a great singer and had a terrific stage presence.
 While doing the gig at the Orana in walked Maureen

 (Mo) the love of my life, my muse, it was love at first sight, Maureen